Giomu/ML_ADHVII/README.md

 -   `LICENSE`: The MIT License under which this project is released.

--   `ML_UI_detection.Rproj`: R project file to facilitate environment setup and execution.
+-   `ML_ADHVII.Rproj`: R project file to facilitate environment setup and execution.

 ## Getting Started